^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Iron deficiency anemia in children is a clinico-hematologic syndrome, based on a violation of hemoglobin synthesis due to iron deficiency.
+Iron deficiency anemia in children is a clinical and hematological syndrome based on a violation of hemoglobin synthesis due to iron deficiency.

 2. latent iron deficiency;

-With the prelatent iron deficiency, the iron content is reduced only in the depot with the transport and hemoglobin funds preserved.
-The absence of clinical manifestations and clear diagnostic criteria make it impossible to attach this state of practical importance.
+In prelatent iron deficiency, the iron content is reduced only in the depot while maintaining the transport and hemoglobin funds.
+The absence of clinical manifestations and clear diagnostic criteria allow this condition not to be given practical significance.

-The latent iron deficiency, which is 70% of all iron deficiency states, is considered not a disease but a functional disorder with a negative iron balance, it does not have a separate ICD-10 code.
-With latent iron deficiency, there is a characteristic clinical picture: sideropenic syndrome, but the hemoglobin content remains within the normal range, which does not allow to identify persons with this condition from the general population according to this laboratory parameter.
+Latent iron deficiency, which accounts for 70% of all iron deficiency conditions, is not considered a disease, but a functional disorder with a negative iron balance; it does not have an independent code according to ICD-10.
+With latent iron deficiency, a characteristic clinical picture is observed: sideropenic syndrome, but the hemoglobin content remains within normal values, which does not allow identifying individuals with this condition from the general population using this laboratory parameter.

 Iron deficiency anemia in children (ICD-10 code - D50) is a disease, an independent nosological form, accounting for 30% of all iron deficiency conditions.
-At this disease reveal:
+This disease is characterized by:

 • anemic and sideropenic syndromes;

-• decrease in the concentration of hemoglobin and serum iron;
+• decreased concentration of hemoglobin and serum iron;

-• increased total iron-binding capacity of serum (OZHSS);
+• increase in total iron-binding capacity of serum (TIBC);

 Epidemiology

-An important frequency response: 90% of anemia in children - iron deficiency anemia, in adults this figure reaches 80%.
-The remaining 10% (in adults 20%) fall on other types of anemia: hereditary and acquired hemolytic anemia, constitutional and acquired aplastic anemia.
-The true figures of the incidence and prevalence of iron deficiency anemia in children in our country are unknown, but, most likely, are quite high, especially in young children.
-The magnitude of the problem can be assessed by examining WHO data: 3,600,000,000 people on earth have a latent iron deficiency and 1,800,000,000 people suffer from iron deficiency anemia.
+An important frequency characteristic: 90% of anemias in children are iron deficiency anemias, in adults this figure reaches 80%.
+The remaining 10% (in adults 20%) are other types of anemia: hereditary and acquired hemolytic anemias, constitutional and acquired aplastic anemias.
+The true figures for the incidence and prevalence of iron deficiency anemia in children in our country are unknown, but most likely they are quite high, especially in young children.
+The scale of the problem can be assessed by examining WHO data: 3,600,000,000 people on earth have latent iron deficiency and another 1,800,000,000 people suffer from iron deficiency anemia.

 Iron deficiency anemia can be called a socially significant disease.
 The prevalence of iron deficiency anemia in children aged 2.5 years in Nigeria is 56%, in Russia - 24.7%, in Sweden - 7%.
-According to WHO experts, if the prevalence of iron deficiency anemia exceeds 30%, this problem goes beyond the medical one and requires decision-making at the state level.
+According to WHO experts, if the prevalence of iron deficiency anemia exceeds 30%, this problem goes beyond the medical and requires decisions to be made at the state level.

-According to the official statistics of the Ministry of Health of Ukraine, there is a significant increase in the incidence of anemia in children and adolescents in Ukraine.
+According to official statistics from the Ministry of Health of Ukraine, there is a significant increase in the incidence of anemia in children and adolescents in Ukraine.

-In childhood, iron deficiency anemia accounts for 90% of all anemia.
-Thus, appointing iron for all anemia, the doctor "guesses" in 9 cases out of 10.
-The remaining 10% of anemia includes congenital and acquired hemolytic and aplastic anemia, as well as anemia in chronic diseases.
+In childhood, 90% of all anemias are iron deficiency anemias.
+Thus, when prescribing iron supplements for all anemias, the doctor will “guess” in 9 cases out of 10.
+The remaining 10% of anemias include congenital and acquired hemolytic and aplastic anemias, as well as anemias in chronic diseases.

-There are more than 10 types of iron metabolism disorders leading to the development of iron deficiency states.
+There are more than 10 known types of iron metabolism disorders that lead to the development of iron deficiency conditions.
 The most important are:

-• iron deficiency in food, important in the development of iron deficiency conditions in children from the earliest to adolescence, and in adults and the elderly;
+• iron deficiency in food, which is important in the development of iron deficiency conditions in children from early childhood to adolescence, as well as in adults and the elderly;

-• violation of absorption of iron in the duodenum and upper parts of the small intestine as a result of inflammation, allergic edema of the mucous membrane, lambliasis, infection of Helicobacter jejuni, with bleeding;
+• impaired iron absorption in the duodenum and upper small intestine as a result of inflammation, allergic edema of the mucous membrane, giardiasis, Helicobacter jejuni infection, and bleeding;

-Normally, the body of an adult healthy person contains about 3-5 g of iron, so iron can be classified as trace elements.
+Normally, the body of a healthy adult contains about 3-5 g of iron, so iron can be classified as a microelement.
 Iron is distributed unevenly in the body.
-Approximately 2/3 of the iron is contained in the hemoglobin of erythrocytes - it is a circulating iron pool (or pool).
-In adults, this pool is 2-2.5 g, in full-term newborns - 0.3-0.4 g, and in preterm infants - 0.1-0.2 g.
+Approximately 2/3 of iron is contained in the hemoglobin of red blood cells - this is the circulating fund (or pool) of iron.
+In adults, this pool is 2-2.5 g, in full-term newborns - 0.3-0.4 g, and in premature newborns - 0.1-0.2 g.

 Pathogenesis of iron deficiency anemia

-I stage - iron stores in the liver, spleen and bone marrow decrease .
+Stage I - iron reserves in the liver, spleen and bone marrow decrease.

-In parallel, the concentration of ferritin in the blood serum decreases, a latent iron deficiency develops - sideropenia without anemia.
-Ferritin according to modern ideas reflects the state of the total iron stores in the body, so at this stage iron stores are significantly depleted without reducing the red blood cell (hemoglobin) fund.
+At the same time, the concentration of ferritin in the blood serum decreases, and a latent iron deficiency develops - sideropenia without anemia.
+Ferritin, according to modern concepts, reflects the state of the total iron reserves in the body, thus at this stage the iron reserves are significantly depleted without a decrease in the erythrocyte (hemoglobin) fund.

 What happens during iron deficiency anemia?

-Iron deficiency in children of the first year of life and early life
+Iron deficiency conditions in children of the first year of life and early age

-The idea that reducing the concentration of hemoglobin in a pregnant woman does not affect the development of the fetus, is mistaken.
+The idea that a decrease in hemoglobin concentration in a pregnant woman does not affect fetal development is wrong.
 Iron deficiency in the fetus leads to irreversible disorders:

 • growth of brain mass;

-• the process of myelination and the conduct of nerve impulses through synapses.
+• the process of myelination and the conduction of nerve impulses through synapses.

-These changes are irreversible, they can not be corrected with iron preparations prescribed in the first months of a child's life.
-Subsequently, the child is noted for a delay in mental and motor development, a violation of cognitive functions.
-American researchers have shown that even 5 years after iron deficiency anemia, transferred at the age of 12-23 months, the child is noted for a delay in mental and motor development, as well as learning difficulties.
+These changes are irreversible and cannot be corrected by iron preparations prescribed in the first months of a child's life.
+Subsequently, the child experiences delayed mental and motor development, and impaired cognitive functions.
+American researchers have shown that even 5 years after iron deficiency anemia suffered at the age of 12-23 months, the child experiences delayed mental and motor development, as well as learning difficulties.

-The most intensive growth is observed in children under one year and in adolescents in the puberty period.
-Pediatricians know that at the age of 3 months, many children have a decreased level of hemoglobin (105-115 g / l).
+The most intensive growth is observed in children under one year of age and in adolescents during puberty.
+Pediatricians know that at the age of 3 months, many children have a reduced hemoglobin level (105-115 g / l).
 This phenomenon was also registered by American doctors and served as the basis for the development of relevant recommendations.
-For children aged 3 months, the lower limit of the norm of hemoglobin concentration corresponding to 95 g / l was established, since this transient decrease in hemoglobin level is expressed in the majority of children in the population.
-Reduction of hemoglobin concentration in the majority of children at 3 months is associated with the transition of erythroid cells from the synthesis of fetal hemoglobin (Hb F) to Hb A2 is a "physiological anemia" and does not require treatment.
-The concentration of hemoglobin should be determined at 6 months: at this age, its values correspond to the norm (110 g / l and more).
+For children aged 3 months, the lower limit of the hemoglobin concentration norm was established, corresponding to 95 g / l, since this transient decrease in the hemoglobin level is expressed in most children in the population.
+A decrease in hemoglobin concentration in most children at 3 months is associated with the transition of erythroid cells from the synthesis of fetal hemoglobin (Hb F) to Hb A2, represents "physiological anemia" and does not require treatment.
+Hemoglobin concentration should be determined at 6 months: at this age, its values u200bu200bcorrespond to the norm (110 g / l and more).

-If the child is breastfeeding and does not belong to any risk group (prematurity, from multiple pregnancies, born with low body weight), breastfeeding and follow-up of the child continue.
-The appointment of iron preparations in preventive doses, usually 50% of the treatment dose, is shown to children from these groups at risk of developing iron deficiency anemia.
+If the child is breastfed and does not belong to any risk group (prematurity, multiple pregnancy, low birth weight), breastfeeding and observation of the child are continued.
+Prescription of iron preparations in prophylactic doses, usually 50% of the therapeutic dose, is indicated for children from the indicated risk groups for the development of iron deficiency anemia.

-Continuous monitoring of hemoglobin should be performed up to 18 months:
+Continuous monitoring of hemoglobin levels should be carried out up to 18 months:

 • in children with low birth weight;

-• in children who do not receive formula containing iron.
+• in children who do not receive iron-containing formulas.

-From the 6th to the 18th month, the level of hemoglobin should be monitored if the child:
+From 6 to 18 months, hemoglobin levels should be monitored if the child:

-• sick (chronic inflammatory diseases, dietary restrictions, heavy blood loss due to trauma, taking medications that interfere with iron absorption).
+• sick (chronic inflammatory diseases, dietary restrictions, heavy bleeding due to injury, taking medications that interfere with iron absorption).

 Iron deficiency anemia in adolescents

-Teenagers, especially girls 12-18 years old, need screening for hemoglobin.
-It is expedient to annually determine the level of hemoglobin in girls and women who have heavy blood loss during menstruation or other nature, low iron intake with food, and iron deficiency anemia in the anamnesis.
-Non-risk groups that are not at risk are not in need of frequent monitoring of hemoglobin and can be inspected every 5 years if they consume iron-rich foods that enhance their absorption.
-Young people also need to control the level of hemoglobin if they are intensively engaged in heavy sports (anemia of athletes).
+Adolescents, especially girls aged 12-18, need screening of hemoglobin levels.
+It is advisable to determine the hemoglobin level annually in girls and women with heavy menstrual or other blood loss, low iron intake with food, and a history of iron deficiency anemia.
+Non-pregnant women who do not belong to these risk groups do not need frequent monitoring of hemoglobin levels and can be examined once every 5 years if they eat iron-rich foods that enhance its absorption.
+Young men also need to monitor their hemoglobin levels if they are intensively involved in heavy sports (athletes' anemia).
 If iron deficiency anemia is detected, it is treated.

-Conducting preventive vaccinations in children with iron deficiency anemia is not contraindicated, does not require normalization of the hemoglobin level, since the number of immunocompetent cells is sufficient.
+Preventive vaccinations for children with iron deficiency anemia are not contraindicated and do not require normalization of hemoglobin levels, since the number of immunocompetent cells is sufficient.

-Russia can and should rely on the experience of fighting iron deficiency anemia, obtained in other countries.
-The most clear measures for the prevention of iron deficiency states are formulated in the national "Recommendations for the Prevention and Treatment of Iron Deficiency in the United States" (1998): primary prevention implies proper nutrition, secondary - active detection of latent iron deficiency and iron deficiency anemia in medical examinations, medical examinations and doctor visits.
+Russia can and should rely on the experience of combating iron deficiency anemia gained in other countries.
+The most clearly formulated measures for preventing iron deficiency conditions are the national "Recommendations for the Prevention and Treatment of Iron Deficiency in the United States" (1998): primary prevention involves proper nutrition, secondary prevention involves active detection of latent iron deficiency and iron deficiency anemia during medical examinations, medical check-ups and visits to the doctor.

-Men suffer iron deficiency anemia worse than women; the elderly are heavier than the young.
+Men tolerate iron deficiency anemia worse than women; older people are more severely affected than younger people.

-The most vulnerable in iron deficiency anemia are tissues with epithelial cover as a constantly renewing system.
-There is a decrease in the activity of the digestive glands, gastric, pancreatic enzymes.
-This explains the presence of leading subjective manifestations of iron deficiency in the form of a decrease and distortion of appetite, the appearance of trophic disorders, the appearance of dysphagia, difficulty in swallowing dense food, a feeling of jamming of the food lump in the pharynx.
+The most vulnerable tissues in iron deficiency anemia are those with epithelial cover as a constantly renewing system.
+There is a decrease in the activity of digestive glands, gastric, pancreatic enzymes.
+This explains the presence of leading subjective manifestations of iron deficiency in the form of decreased and perverted appetite, the appearance of trophic disorders, the appearance of dysphagia (difficulty in swallowing dense food), a feeling of a food lump getting stuck in the throat.

 What's bothering you?